afragen/add-custom-header-images/readme.txt

 == Installation ==

-Create a new page.
+1. Create a new page.
 It can be private.
 It must be titled `The Headers`.
 Add any images that you want to use as custom header images to this page.
-Header images for TwentyTen need to be cropped appropriately, 940 x 198 pixels.
+Header images should be cropped appropriately for the base theme, TwentyTen or TwentyEleven.
 1. Upload `rotate-custom-headers` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress